samhita18/glacier-gnnproject/README.md

 ## Key Highlights

-Estimation based on visual pixel-level changes
+-Achieved **77% accuracy** in predicting glacier melt based on satellite image sequence -Estimation based on visual pixel-level changes
-**CNN (ResNet50)** for frame-wise spatial feature extraction **GraphSAGE-based GNN** for capturing temporal and spatial dependencies across frames
+-**CNN (ResNet50)** for frame-wise spatial feature extraction -**GraphSAGE-based GNN** for capturing temporal and spatial dependencies across frames
-Input: Satellite time-lapse GIFs of Himalayan glaciers
+-Input: Satellite time-lapse GIFs of Himalayan glaciers
-Output: Melt prediction graph based on observed visual changes
+-Output: Melt prediction graph based on observed visual changes

 You can view the full implementation, model architecture, experiments, and results in the report [`projectgnn.pdf`](projectgnn.pdf)